kmcphail/SpatialDB/Report.md

 _Figure 2.
 Logical diagram_

-- [ ] **Database Implementation**:
+- [X] **Database Implementation**:
- - [ ] KM
+ - [X] KM
  - [X] DM

 The database sections were pulled from existing (third-party) databases, namely eBird, the USGS Protected Area Database (USGS PAD), and the US Census Tiger data.
 In each case, we created separate schema to hold these databases.
-Our research questions do not require that we keep all of the attributes in each table.
-We eliminated attribute fields that were not useful for our questions.
-Further, the database providers often included duplicative fields to make it easier for outside users to query by easy to read fields.
+Since our research questions do not reference the entirety of attributes in each table, we eliminated fields that were not applicable when answering our questions.
+Further, the database providers include duplicative fields to make it easier for outside users to read and query.
 For example, the USGS PAD includes both a coded value and descriptive value for a 8 fields (16 in total).
-In the case of the USGS PAD, we created list tables that are foreign keys and reduce the number of fields stored in the core table.
+In the case of this database, we reduced the number of fields and created list tables that are referenced by foreign keys in the core table.
 We created a similar table in eBird schema to hold common and scientific names.

 To import the eBird data, we used an example found on the web (https://github.com/weecology/retriever/issues/90) to create properly formatted table.
 Once completed, we uploaded the US eBird data downloaded from their website to the database.
 The details of this process are described in SQL in _APPENDIX 1_.

 Data for the census and usgs_pad schemas were uploaded using the PostGIS SHP2PGSQL command.
 Once imported the USGS PAD table ("area") was used to create several additional list tables to eliminate 'duplicate' attributes, as described above.
-Please reference the ER Model (see Figure 1) and Logical Diagram (see Figure 2) for details.
+Please reference the ER Diagram (see Figure 1) and Logical Diagram (see Figure 2) for details.
 We used the state name (census.state.name) as a foreign key in the USGS PAD table (usgs_pad.area.state_nm).
 There are no longer direct linkages between the tables in different schemas; all other connections are spatial in nature.

 For each table, indexes were created on fields pertinent to our core queries.
 The list includes: